Did we lose our basic understanding when the written language was introduced?

 The language never disappeared but merely became a hidden gem deep inside our subconscious minds.
 (See action language)

 In our modern world, it is one of the most actively used languages of all languages known in history.

 As a grown population, we still use the single syllable imagine language to communicate when speaking to each other.

 Now it is at a speed that transmits over a million impressions a second, but only 2500 of them are moved from the subconscious mind to the conscious mind.

 Daily we fill our conscious mind with unnecessary junk that our body reacts to at the moment it receives it.

-Which might be one of the core reasons why the general population do not hear the basic language that our subconscious mind is still listening to.
+It might be one of the core reasons why the general population does not hear the basic language that our subconscious mind is still listening to.